George Fisher (mining engineer)

 Sir George Read Fisher (1903 – 13 July 2007) was one of Australia's leading mining executives.
 In 2019, he was posthumously inducted into the Queensland Business Leaders Hall of Fame in recognition of his eminent business leadership, driving the long-term success of Mount Isa Mines and Mount Isa's growth and development as a city.

 Early life

 Fisher was born in Gladstone, South Australia into a farming family.
 He attended Gladstone High School and then Prince Alfred College in Adelaide.
 In 1925, he graduated from the University of Adelaide with a Bachelor of Engineering (mining).

 Mining career

-Fisher commenced his career in Broken Hill where he quickly rose to underground manager and then general manager at the Zinc Corporation.
-There he learned to deal with the formidable Barrier Industrial Council, successfully displaying the capacity to establish a fine rapport with the union leaders.
-Central to this and later success were his remarkable people skills.
+Fisher began his career in Broken Hill as an underground manager and later became the general manager at the Zinc Corporation.
+In these roles, he worked with the Barrier Industrial Council and the union leaders.

 The Allied Works Council seconded him in World War II to create tunnels in the cliffs of Darwin Harbour to store fuel supplies so they would be safe during bombing raids by Japan.